 My Life in Books

 Reading has been a big part of my life, even before I realized that I wanted to be a writer.
-I had my nose in a book for most of my life, especially middle-school onward.
+I had my nose in a book for most of my life, especially from middle school onward.
 Below is a list, in no particular order, of books that have made an impact on me up until today.
 This list always changes, as I find my tastes changing quite a bit over the years.
 These are not my all-time favorites per se, though some of them are.
 These will be short descriptions, as I encourage everyone to pick up these books soon if you have not read them.

 Treasure Island by Robert Louis Stevenson